Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Metric independent formulation of velocity profile for most general axisymmetric spacetime

-The aforementioned formalism is valid for a very general kind of stationary axisymmetric space-time, which includes, but certainly not limited to, the space-time defined by the Kerr family of solutions.
+The formalism developed in the previous paragraphs is valid for a very general kind of stationary axisymmetric space-time, which includes, but certainly not limited to, the space-time defined by the Kerr family of solutions.
 With reference to eq.~\eqref{gmet}, the normalisation condition for velocity vector field may be expressed as where $v_0=v_{\mu}\Upsilon^{\mu}$ etc. are scalars.
 Contracting the equation~\eqref{gcomb} with $\xi^{\mu}$ we obtain where $v^{\mu}v^{\nu}\nabla_{\mu}\xi_{\nu}=\frac{1}{2}v^{\mu}v^{\nu}\nabla_{(_{\mu}\xi_{\nu})}=0$ is ensured by virtue of the killing equation, i.e. eq.~\eqref{kill}.
-Through similar procedure we also obtain Note that all the differential terms appearing in Eqs.~(\ref{vxi}-\ref{vmu}) involve partial derivatives only since $v_{\mu}\xi^{\mu}$ and $v_1$ are scalars.
+Through similar procedure we also obtain Note that all the differential terms appearing in Eqs.~(\ref{vxi}-\ref{vmu}) involve partial derivatives only, since $v_{\mu}\xi^{\mu}$ and $v_1$ are scalars.